 Leviathan - A metaphor that reveals latter-day prophecy!

-For those who seek answers to many of the most complex spiritual questions, Lee teaches specifically about the truth of Leviathan and the harlot who rides the heads of this sea beast, while also revealing:
+For those who seek answers to many of the most complex spiritual questions, Richard teaches specifically about the truth of Leviathan and the harlot that rides the heads of this sea beast, while also revealing:

 - The kingdom that returns to dominate the world.